kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Error encountered running Starlark code.
 ```

-Here, Kurtosis is telling us that the `wait` instruction on line `77` of our `main.star` (the one for ensuring PostgREST is up) is timing out.
+Here, Kurtosis is telling us that the `wait` instruction on line `77` of your `main.star` (the one for ensuring PostgREST is up) is timing out.

 :::info
 Fun fact: this failure was encountered at the last step in Kurtosis' [multi-phase run approach][multi-phase-runs-reference], which is also called the Execution step that we mentioned earlier [when we got Postgres up and running](#review-run-postgres).